The extension system

 When to use extensions and slots

 The extension system should be thought of as a system for making behavior configurable by administrators.
-It should not be thought of way to reuse components across modules.
+It should not be thought of as a way to reuse components across modules.

 This key question is: Am I creating a collection of similar things, such as buttons or tiles, which an administrator might want to re-order or otherwise change?